What is Nurse Assisting?

 - Occupational Therapist Assistants: These professionals work with occupational therapists in order to help patients recover or improve the physical skills needed for daily living.
 The usual training includes an associate degree, and licensing may be preferred or required.

 - Physical Therapy Aides: These aides help patients who have lost mobility to regain their physical abilities through techniques such as targeted exercise.
-These healthcare workers usually need at least a high school diploma and on-the-job training.
+These healthcare workers usually need at least a high school diploma and practical training.

 - Licensed Practical or Licensed Vocational Nurses: LPNs or LVNs work under registered nurses and physicians to provide patient care and monitor patients' health.
 Requirements include an approved nursing program and professional licensing through the National Council of State Boards of Nursing.